 Florida Friendly Fertilizer Use Ordinance

-The Indian River Lagoon is experiencing nutrient pollution, caused by fertilizer and other nitrogen sources.
-Fertilizer enters the Indian River Lagoon and our other waterways via stormwater runoff, by vaporizing and raining back down as atmospheric deposition, and by leaching into the groundwater which makes it way to the Lagoon.
+The Indian River Lagoon is experiencing nutrient pollution, caused nitrogen sources such as fertilizer.
+Fertilizer enters the Indian River Lagoon and our other waterways via stormwater runoff, by vaporizing and raining back down as atmospheric deposition, and by leaching into the groundwater and making its way to the Lagoon.

 To help the Lagoon, it is important that everyone uses fertilizer only at the right time, use only what you need, use slow-release nitrogen, don’t use phosphate-containing fertilizer and don’t fertilizer during the rainy season.